RicGonzalezb/dro-rewrite/README.md

 ---

 ## Game modes

-The classic DRO modes, refined in this Rewrite:

 - **Recon Ops** — the baseline experience: full enemy strength, stealth possible, any objective.
 - **Sniper Ops** — lean and stealthy: half the enemies, a 2-man marksman team, focus on hunting an HVT.